-- 1. At least 80% of participation assignments must be attempted and submitted on time. - 2.
-The greater of the final exam score and the weighted average of the midterm and final exam score must exceed the lesser of 35% and two standard deviations below the corresponding class average score.
+3. To receive a passing grade, the weighted average of the midterm and final exam score must exceed the lesser of 35% and two standard deviations below the class average.
+This requirement is to address the potential "free-riding" on project group members.